johanley/book-les-mots-ont-une-ame/readme.md

 **Line-breaking seems to be a case of pick-your-poison.**
 It seems that you have to choose what defects you can live with.
 The ideal of an algorithm being invisible doesn't seem to be achievable.
-In my opinion, the assertion that TeX does perfect typesetting isn't true.
+In my opinion, the assertion that *TeX* does perfect typesetting isn't true.

 Line breaking algorithms make use of these techniques to change horizontal length of a line:
 - distorting the width of the space character
 - distorting the horizontal space between glyphs (*glyph width* in PostScript lingo; *letter spacing*, or *tracking* elsewhere)
 - distorting the glyph horizontally (*glyph scaling* in the lingo of *InDesign*; this only affects the width of the drawing)
-- adding hyphens
+- hyphenating words
 - (changing the font size?
 I haven't seen that anywhere.
 It might be worth a go.
 The change in height isn't additive, so to speak.)

 The first three all introduce some level of distortion.